Rutwama/HouseOfNdinda/README.md

 # HouseOfNdinda
-A simple website for a local Ugandan furniture store.
+Mock website for a local Ugandan furniture store built with HTML and Css.